Kheyran Bareh

-Kheyran Bareh (خيران بره, also Romanized as Kheyrān Bareh; also known as Kheylāv Berah) is a village in Boluran Rural District, Darb-e Gonbad District, Kuhdasht County, Lorestan Province, Iran.
-At the 2006 census, its population was 296, in 53 families.
+Kheyran Bareh (خيران بره) (Note: Also romanized as Kheyrān Bareh; also known as Kheylāv Berah) is a village in Boluran Rural District of Darb-e Gonbad District in Kuhdasht County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 296 in 53 households.
+The following census in 2011 counted 331 people in 70 households.
+The 2016 census measured the population of the village as 185 people in 53 households.